 Disclaimer: I don’t always get these things right.
 I am not the perfect colleague, and there’s probably lots more than 3 top tips I could have shared (feel free to comment your top tip!)
-But these are the things at the forefront of my brain on this post-bank holiday Tuesday morning.
+But these are the things at the forefront of my brain this morning.

 - Get to know your boundaries (and stick to them).

 This is deliberately number one.
-You need to start thinking about this before you start your first job, and carry it through the rest of your career, whether you’re just beginning your career, or in the final stages of it.
+It’s good to reflect on this right now, and carry it through the rest of your career, whether you’re just beginning your career, or in the final stages of it.
 It doesn’t matter how junior or senior you are, you need a lunch break.
 Every day.
 Depending on the work it may be a split one, or a short one, but you are entitled to it by law, and you need to take it.
-Ideally take it away from your desk, and make sure you eat and drink – we all know the advice, but if you’re anything like me you’ll be a nicer colleague and more productive for the afternoon if you do.
+Ideally take it away from your usual workspace, and make sure you eat and drink – we all know the advice, but if you’re anything like me you’ll be a nicer colleague and more productive for the afternoon if you do.

 I feel like this point also needs a ‘what am I NOT saying?’ –

 I am not saying you should be inflexible.
-I am not saying you should walk in on day one with your list of demands.
+I am not saying you should walk in with your list of demands.
 I am not saying you should never stay an hour late… I’m just saying it shouldn’t be every evening.
 Work is like a relationship – it’s about negotiation, give and take, and working out who needs to lean in and out at different times.
-In the lead up to a deadline, it may be key for you to be really flexible to join your team in getting the work completed, but then perhaps in a quieter period, you can take some TOIL (time off in lieu).
+In the lead up to a deadline, it may be absolutely key for you to be really flexible to join your team in getting the work completed, but then perhaps in a quieter period, you can take some time back.
 Always remember to be good to your workplace.
 You never know when you might need them to be kind to you.

-The reality is, we work for many years.
+Because the reality is, we work for many years.
 In that time, we may experience sickness, or bereavement or hard times.
-Obviously this isn’t nice to think about, but if you show that you’re willing to work your socks off, then if things become difficult for you, the company may be able to lean in and give you some support.
+Obviously this isn’t nice to think about, but if you show that you’re willing to work your socks off, then if things become difficult for you, your workplace may be able to lean in and give you some support.
 Work hard.
 Be kind and conscientious, but don’t let yourself be taken for granted.
-It’s a fine line, and sometimes you’ll get it wrong – be prepared to apologise, and ready to forgive.
+It’s a fine line, and sometimes you’ll get it wrong.
+Be prepared to apologise, and ready to forgive.
 We are all human.
-But a work/ life balance is important, so make sure you have a good one.
+But a work/life balance is important, so make sure you maintain a good one.
 If you don’t have one right now, take this as your personal tap on the shoulder as a reminder to reassess.

 What’s the point in boundaries?
 Saying no to one thing, so you can say yes to another.
-Saying no to overworking, so you can say yes to being well-rested.
+Saying no to overworking, so you can say yes to being well-rested or taking up hobbies.
 Saying no to working all evening, so you can say yes to quality time with family and friends.
 Saying no to doing too much, so that the things you complete can be done really well…

 - Find yourself some winning colleagues.

 This follows on nicely from #1, but is also quite different.
-When I joined my current team, we went into a month of award acceptances.
+When I joined my current team (Employability & Skills) last year, we went into a month of award acceptances.
 The team are literally winners.
 I was learning quickly about them as individuals, but also about how they worked together for common goals, which was clearly working.
 So yes, literal winning colleagues are good.
 But I mean colleagues that win at sticking together through the good and the bad (and a global pandemic…)

 I’ve had experience in the past of encouraging and proactive colleagues, and colleagues who aimed to shame, tear-down and tread on others to reach for the top.
 I always try to be the former, as I know what it feels like to be on the receiving end of the latter.
-I have some winning colleagues, and hope you find some too.
+I have some winning colleagues, and hope you do too.
 They really can make or break how you feel about your work.
 Be a winning colleague in your team, and be known for being a joy-bringer!

 - Love your work (even if you don’t).

 Google reassures me that love can be defined as ‘like or enjoy very much’ (it doesn’t have to mean the romantic sort).
-Sometimes you’ll be in a job that’s easy to love.
-I hope you find that, grasp it with both hands, and enjoy every moment.
-Sometimes you’ll be in a job that’s really hard to love.
+You may be in a role that’s easy to love.
+I hope if you’ve found that, you grasp it with both hands, and enjoy every moment.
+Or you may be in a role that’s really hard to love.
 But it can be a decision, and a choice.
 It can be really hard at times, but even if you don’t like it, you can love it.
 Bear with me on this one.

 I think some people ‘live to work’ and others ‘work to live’.
 For some, work is their passion, their vocation, their goal.
 For others, work enables them (via money, or flexible hours or any other means) to give energy to their vision outside of work.
 Sometimes we love the work itself, sometimes we love what the work allows us to do.
 Somewhere in there is a deep gratitude, especially at the moment in these challenging times, that we have a job.
 It may also be gratitude that we’re well enough physically or mentally, or in the right stage of life to be able to work.

 The other part of this relates to #2.
-A lot of how you feel about work will depend on how things are there socially.
-You may need to be the culture shift your workplace needs.
+A lot of how you feel about work will depend on how things feel socially.
+You may need to be the culture shift your team needs.
 You may need to be the one who encourages, who builds up, who celebrates others.
 Or you may just need to slot into what’s already there and continue bouncing it around.
 I promise that as you walk through the office doors (or switch on from home) that if you decide you’re going to have a great day, it’s a lot more likely that you will.
 On those days, it’ll shine through in the work you produce, and the ways you relate to colleagues, and it may rub off on them too.
-I’ll say it again… be a joy bringer!